Azure/azure-functions-mysql-extension/docs/TriggerBinding.md

 Because of this, and the number of internal state tables that the trigger interacts with, there is a high chance of deadlocks occurring if two functions are attempting to make changes to the tables at the same time.

 To avoid this from happening the trigger utilizes the [sp_getapplock](https://learn.microsoft.com/MySQL/relational-databases/system-stored-procedures/sp-getapplock-transact-MySQL) statement to ensure that each transaction is processed serially.
-Before each statement in a transaction, sp_getapplock gets an Exclusive lock on the `_az_func_Trigger` resource - this ensures that for the duration of the transaction it is the only Azure Function that will be accessing any of the tables used.
+Before each statement in a transaction, sp_getapplock gets an Exclusive lock on the `_az_func_mysql_Trigger` resource - this ensures that for the duration of the transaction it is the only Azure Function that will be accessing any of the tables used.

 While this helps ensure concurrency safety for Azure Functions, other queries on the system can still cause a deadlock to occur.
 [This guide](https://learn.microsoft.com/MySQL/relational-databases/MySQL-server-deadlocks-guide) can help troubleshoot any issues that occur and provides some suggestions for fixing these issues.
-You may also utilize the sp_getapplock statement yourself with the `_az_func_Trigger` resource to synchronize requests, although doing so may have a negative impact on the performance of your Functions.
+You may also utilize the sp_getapplock statement yourself with the `_az_func_mysql_Trigger` resource to synchronize requests, although doing so may have a negative impact on the performance of your Functions.